What Is Telehealth Nursing?

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN program overview page or contact us at 866-890-9467.

-What is telehealth nursing?
-Telehealth nursing involves providing remote care to patients who may face transportation obstacles, time constraints, mobility issues, and more.
-They can also offer remote care for facilities and schools that can’t staff an in-house nurse.
-Telehealth nursing offers accessible, high-quality care typically via a video chat.
+Telehealth nursing involves providing remote care to patients facing transportation obstacles, time constraints, mobility issues, etc. Nurses can also offer remote care for facilities and schools that can’t staff an in-house nurse.
+Tele-nurses assess, treat and educate patients remotely.

 nurse sitting at desk with computer and headset